 This course will examine the effects of stress and the counseling techniques used to treat stress related issues.
-Topics will include: the mind/body connection and its role in the development and treatment of stress related disorders, Biblical perspective on the counseling of clients experiencing the effects of stress, and ways for individuals in helping processions to avoid burnout and other related illnesses will be explored.
+Topics will include: the mind/body connection and its role in the development and treatment of stress related disorders, Biblical perspective on the counseling of clients experiencing the effects of stress, and way for individuals in helping processions to avoid burnout and other related illnesses will be explored.

-COUN 4081/COUN 4082 Counseling Internship
+COUN 3081/3082/4081/4082 Counseling Internship